andreamoleri/DataArchitecture/README.md

 where `InetSocketAddress` is a class from the standard Java library, located in the `java.net` package, representing a combination of an IP address (which can be either IPv4 or IPv6) and a port to uniquely identify an endpoint.
 It is commonly used in network applications to specify a communication endpoint.

-5. Data Center Configuration
-   If necessary, you can verify and modify the Cassandra configuration, adding information such as the maximum response time for a query.
+5. **Data Center Configuration:** if necessary, you can verify and modify the Cassandra configuration, adding information such as the maximum response time for a query.

 ```java
 DriverConfigLoader loader = DriverConfigLoader.fromString("datastax-java-driver.basic.request.timeout = 10 seconds");